-What most people already know is that sweating is our body’s way of cooling itself down — namely during a workout or intense physical activity or even a super stressful situation.
-But, did you know that there are two types of sweat glands, which, thankfully, are the reason we don’t have to spray or roll deodorant (without aluminum!) all over our entire body?
+What most people already know is that sweating is our body’s way of cooling itself down during a workout or intense physical activity or even a super stressful situation.
+But, did you know that there are two types of sweat glands?
+Thank goodness, because otherwise we’d have to spray or roll on deodorant (without aluminum!) all over our entire body!

 What is sweat?

 First, let’s start with the basics.
 So, what is sweat?

 …is made up mainly of water (H₂0) and salt (Na+).
 This is why adequate hydration is extremely important, so your body has the means to cool itself down.

 If you are dehydrated going into a workout — which means you did not drink enough beforehand — besides likely not feeling very well, your body will not be able to cool itself down and regulate its core temperature properly.
 And, the same goes for replenishing lost fluid after an intense workout as well.
 If you do not compensate for your sweat loss with proper fluid intake, especially for those who are engaging in intense physical activity, a hypohydrated state can occur as well as an overall increase in core body temperature.(1) Remember sweat is water and salt, so you’ll want to properly hydrate with water (of course!) as well as homemade electrolyte drinks or mindfully incorporating a bit of salt (preferably Himalayan salt) into your meals.

 …You may have noticed that you break a sweat faster and sweat more when you exercise in the summer.
 This is completely normal — you body has to adjust to the heat and cool itself down more.
 So, in this case, more sweat is a positive reaction from your body.

 - The eccrine glands are the ones responsible for cooling down the body when our body temperature rises.
 They are found all over the body and open directly on the surface of the skin, which then allows the sweat to evaporate causing this cooling effect.